 Members are required to adhere to a code of conduct that guides their actions and are expected to align their professional activities and practices to the legislation, standards and bylaws applicable to the broadcast industry.
 Members are also required to participate in a programme of continuing professional development (CPD) that keeps them up to date with the trends and technologies shaping the future of the broadcast and communications sector.

 The BIG Council is elected from amongst those SACIA members involved in the broadcast and communications sector and each elected member serves for a 2-year period.
-Current council members include Aldred Dreyer (chair), Kim Smith, George Durant, Angus Clarke, Tinus Smit, Aaron Tshidzumba, Ilse Assmann, Mngani Mkhize (vice-chair), Roman Magis and Paul Divall.
+Current council members include Aldred Dreyer, Tinus Smit, Mngani Mkhize (chair), Portia Mapuma (vice-chair), Merlin Naicker and Simon Herold.
 Kevan Jones serves as Executive Director